99Mariana/DockWinMonitor/README.md

 **Docker** : A containerization technology that simplifies service deployment and management, ensuring portability and consistent execution across environments.

-This project implements a Windows monitoring system using these technologies in a containerized environment, showcasing practical concepts of observability, infrastructure monitoring.
-It demonstrates how Prometheus, Grafana, and Docker can be combined to provide a robust and real-time monitoring solution, making it easier to understand system behavior and optimize resources efficiently.
+This project implements a Windows monitoring system using these technologies in a containerized environment, demonstrating practical concepts of observability and infrastructure monitoring.
+It shows how Prometheus, Grafana, and Docker can be combined to provide a robust, real-time monitoring solution that makes it easier to understand system behavior and optimize resource usage efficiently.

 In short, this project is designed to highlight the relevance and power of modern monitoring tools while providing a hands-on example of how containerized solutions can enhance system management and operational efficiency.